Adults Studies,

 Sundays, 9:30 a.m., FE 100

 This new Sunday morning class is a place for people to gather around Scripture to learn who God is and to grow in obedience to God.
 This discussion-style class is designed for anyone who is new to Scripture or who is seeking to read and apply the Bible in their daily lives.
 No prior work or knowledge is required, and all are welcome.
-This fall we will be looking at stories from the Old Testament, led by Laura Tuma, Dan Hart, and Pastors Stephen Murray and Ben Davison.
+We will continue our study of the Old Testament into the spring.
+The class is led by Laura Tuma, Dan Hart, and Chuck Volk.

 Contact: Kathryn Sedberry